 We aim to raise aspirations, challenge stereotypes and encourage all pupils to consider a wide range of careers.
 Through careers education and guidance, we aim to ensure all pupils make the most of their talents and are prepared for the next stages of their education, employment, self-employment or training.
 Central to this aim and Wembley High’s core values is the focus on academic achievement; we firmly believe that all pupils will be able to access a wider range of careers options with a strong academic grounding, particularly in the core Ebacc subjects, and as a result go on to further and higher education.

-- To ensure outcomes for all pupils are exceptionally high.
+- Ensure outcomes for all pupils are exceptionally high.

-- To allow pupils to understand how their education equips them with the behaviours and attitudes necessary for success in their next stage of education, training or employment and for their adult life.
+Combining the above, we believe this allows all pupils to understand how their education equips them with the necessary behaviours, skills and attitudes for success in their next stage of education, training or employment and for their adult life.